The Definition of Sadaqah and Zakat

 The believers are brothers, so reconcile between your brothers, and be mindful of Allah so that you may receive mercy.

 Muslims, by nature, give Sadaqah and Zakat because they care about each other, so they help and support other people in the community.

-Islam always invites us to share and give to the people in need through specific roles that are easy to apply and necessary for everyone.
+Islam always invites us to share and give to people in need through specific roles that are easy to apply and necessary for everyone.